Skip to content

 Getting Your API Key

-1. Log in to the Freddy Hub
+1. Log in to Freddy

 2. Navigate to SettingsAPI Keys